nus-cs2103-AY1617S1/addressbook-level4/collated/main/A0147335Ereused.md

     }

     /**
-     * Signals that an operation targeting a specified task in the list would fail because
+     * Signals that an operation targeting a specified task in the list would
-     * there is no such matching task in the list.
+     * fail because there is no such matching task in the list.
      */
     public static class TaskNotFoundException extends Exception {

-        private static final long serialVersionUID = -4389890624748332382L;}
+        private static final long serialVersionUID = -4389890624748332382L;

-    private final ObservableList<Task> internalList = FXCollections.observableArrayList();
+    }

     /**
-     * Constructs empty TaskList.
-     */
-    public UniqueTaskList() {}

-    /**
-     * Returns true if the list contains an equivalent task as the given argument.
+     * Returns true if the list contains an equivalent task as the given
+     * argument.
      */
     public boolean contains(ReadOnlyTask toCheck) {
         assert toCheck != null;